original article 2100 words - Rabbi Zushe Yosef Blech

-Chocolate is derived from the seeds found within the fruit.
-The seeds are found within a jelly-like liquid, somewhat like the seeds in a rock-melon or honey-dew.
+Chocolate is produced from the seeds found within the fruit of the cocoa tree.
+The seeds are found within a jelly, somewhat like the seeds in a rock-melon or honey-dew.
 The fruit is harvested, split apart and the jelly with the seeds are allowed to ferment naturally.
 This fermentation is critical to the development of the chocolate flavour.
 The beans are then roasted and broken into small pieces, nibs, which are ground, producing a viscous liquid, chocolate liquor.

 Under intense pressure, the chocolate syrup derived from grinding the chocolate seeds will separate into oil, cocoa butter; and powder, cocoa.
 Cocoa butter is almost flavourless and melts at about human body temperature thereby offering its remarkable sensation of melting in the mouth.
-Chocolate we eat is a finely balanced mixture of cocoa butter, cocoa powder, sugar and some flavour; milk chocolate also contains milk powder.
-Chocolate also contains an emulsifier to ensure it retains its smooth and creamy texture.
-Lecithin is often used as an emulsifier (it is derived from soy and can also contain animal-based fatty acids.)
-Chocolate certified for Pesach does not use lecithin and may have additional (expensive) cocoa butter.
-Other emulsifiers, rarely used in chocolate, can be derived from animal fats.
+The chocolate we eat is a finely balanced mixture of cocoa butter, cocoa powder, sugar and some flavour; milk chocolate also contains milk powder.
+An emulsifier, commonly Lecithin - derived from soy - is added to ensure it retains its smooth and creamy texture.

 Dutched cocoa is processed with alkaloids to adjust its flavor and colour.

 White chocolate contains no chocolate powder.
 It is made with milk, cocoa butter, sugar and vanillin.

 Compound chocolate has non chocolate vegetable fats added to it, it is diluted chocolate, and is less expensive.